openhab/openhab-addons/bundles/org.openhab.binding.ferroamp/README.md

 The Ferroamp binding is compatible with EnergyHub Wall and EnergyHub XL, and connects to your local EnergyHub via LAN.
 Data and commands are received/sent using MQTT where the user connects to the MQTT broker residing on the EnergyHub.
+The communication with the broker might take some minute to establish, so Please just be patient.
+The Thing will be in state INITIALIZATION during this time and ONLINE once connection is established.

 *note* Contact Ferroamp support to enable MQTT in the EnergyHub and to get the Username and Password: